 l.
 313+ some of this is rather tedious.
 It appears that section 3.1 is making two points: 1) the success of the method using 'exact match' and 2) the success if you loosen up the match criterion.
 I would rewrite strong topic sentences for these two paragraphs and revise accordingly.
 In association with that, why don't you add 3 panels to figure 4 that show the success rate with +/- 1 or 2 degrees latitude (rather than the exact match) which should simplify the text in this section 3.1.

-This is a good suggestion; we have updated Figure 4 to have 3 additional panels which show the success rate when the criterion is relaxed to +/- 2 degrees.
+This is a good suggestion; we have updated Figure 4 to have three additional panels that show the success rate when the criterion is relaxed to +/- 2 degrees.
 The text starting L312 has been shortened and now reads:

 “For all scenarios, the method achieved the highest coverage probabilities for the length-at-age 0 (L1) [48%-97% coverage for three scenarios and 27% in the scenario with overlap].
 Coverage probabilities for length-at-age 15 (L2) were slightly lower [43% - 74% for three scenarios and 16% in the scenario with overlap].
 In terms of spatial breakpoint detection, there was not a qualitatively strong difference in the method’s ability to correctly detect latitudinal vs. longitudinal breakpoints across scenarios.
 Our GAM-based method correctly detected the lack of a breakpoint in 86% of simulations without breaks; there was no discernable pattern to the spurious spatial breakpoints identified in the remaining simulations.
 The method did less well at detecting the accurate breakpoints for scenario 4 (a “true” spatial break at 48°), assigning the break between 45° and 50° longitude in 100% of simulations; similarly, for the scenario with a single breakpoint at 25°, the GAM-based method was 100% accurate when the criteria were relaxed to include breaks from 24° to 26°.
 Relaxing the criteria in this manner increased the method’s accuracy to over 90% for all scenarios except one (Figure 4c).
 We computed the mean absolute error in both L1 and L2 estimates across scenarios and found the maximum error to be 1.84 cm for L1 and 6.98 cm L2, both obtained in scenario 1.
 Finally, we did not find the method’s accuracy sensitive to either halving or reducing the sample size by 25%; see Supplementary Table A2.”